Don't Tell Mom the Babysitter's Dead: Production

 According to writers Neil Landau and Tara Ison, the core idea for the film originated in the mid-1980s.
 Landau was inspired by the 1983 film Risky Business, in which a high-school protagonist is thrust into the adult world and manages to hold his own.
 The first draft, titled The Real World, was finished in 1987 and sold to 20th Century Fox, but was shelved.
 Fox wanted a film with a lighter theme than that of the script written by Landau and Ison and envisioned "an actor like Winona Ryder in the starring role".
 Landau was uneasy with the hiring of Stephen Herek, then known for Bill & Ted's Excellent Adventure, to direct the film.

 In 1989, the film was picked up by Outlaw Productions, which attracted Christina Applegate to the project through her Married... with Children costar Ed O'Neill.
 Joanna Cassidy was cast as Rose Lindsey after a suggestion by Landau.
 The film was one of David Duchovny's early roles before he achieved mainstream success, but casting director Sharon Bialy had trouble convincing the studio to hire him.
 Jennifer Love Hewitt was originally cast as Melissa, but had to back out because Disney Channel would not release her from a television show in which she had been starring.

 After the production ended, the studio was forced to change The Real World title because of a conflict with MTV's new television series of the same name, and settled on Don't Tell Mom the Babysitter's Dead.
 Landau was initially unimpressed with the revised title but accepted it after seeing Johnny Carson make a pun about it.

 Release

 Warner Bros. released Don't Tell Mom the Babysitter's Dead on June 7, 1991, in 1,802 theaters.
 The film remained in exhibition for 29 weeks in the United States.

 Home media

 The film achieved commercial success on VHS and in HBO airings; reportedly, $1 million was spent on video-store advertisements.
-HBO Home Entertainment released the film on VHS and LaserDisc in the spring of 1992.
+HBO Home Entertainment released the film on VHS and LaserDisc on February 19, 1992.
 HBO later released it on DVD in 2001.
 As of February 2025, the film is available for digital purchase via Amazon Prime.